 Moon in sextile or trine to Pluto seems to have much more sinister undertones than one would expect from a soft aspect.
 This is still a Hades moon after all and Moon/Pluto aspects are never easy going.
-The sensitive moon combined with the sometime hellish transformation of outer planet Pluto is going to be hard for an individual to carry on a personal level.
+The sensitive moon combined with the sometimes hellish transformation of outer-planet Pluto is going to be hard for an individual to carry on a personal level.

 Moon sextile or trine Pluto subjects will always have the tinge of the underworld about them and sometimes their work will make powerful political statements.
 The art will be profound and involve deep exploration of the shadow.
 Sometimes there will be a obsession with taboo sexual practices either as a proclivity or as something they need to expose as corrupt.

 The creative force of the sextile and trine can utilise this knowledge in the marketing of products.
 Where the creative outlet is blocked we can get into trouble however.
 In some cases (See examples below), the subject needs to raise to a higher vibration through much soul searching to find Pluto’s buried gold.

 The list of sextile examples strangely, include a disturbing amount of serial killers and sex criminals for a soft aspect.
 There are also the expected occultists.
 Some are a bit of both Ie; Crowley.
 One thing that Pluto inspires above all, is awe and power, the sizzling sextile and the mysterious nocturnal world of the moon make it all the more magical and spellbinding.

 If this aspect involves affliction from a malefic then it will show a more obsessive edge, since the Moon rules habits and compulsions.
 It also carries the devouring mother archetype, which the trine in particular makes rather insatiable.
 Moon trine Pluto subjects can play their cards very close to their chest.
 They are survivors.
 Pluto trines can inflate the subject’s sense of power and here we can get the tyrant.